PraveenAnil/Azure-Arc-for-Servers/02-Getting-started-On-Prem-Kubernetes-Cluster.md

    ![](./images/arc-03.png)

-4. If the cluster is running, the output from minikube status should be similar to:
+4. Run the following command to check the status of the cluster .

    ```
    minikube status
    ```
+   If the cluster is running, the output from minikube status should be similar to:

    ![](./images/arc-04.png)

    >Note: If the cluster status is **Stopped**,Run the following commands